Michael Matt

 Michael Matt (born 13 May 1993) is an Austrian World Cup alpine ski racer.
-He specialises in the Slalom discipline and has competed in three World Championships.
+He specialises in the slalom discipline and has competed in three Winter Olympics and four World Championships.

 Career

 Matt made his World Cup debut at age 20 in the Levi slalom in November 2013, racing alongside his brother Mario.
 He competed at the 2015 World Championships in Beaver Creek, US.
 Matt raced in the slalom, but failed to finish the second run.
 Matt gained his first World Cup podium in Finland as the runner-up at Levi on 13 November 2016, and celebrated his first victory on 5 March 2017 in Slovenia at Kranjska Gora.

 At the 2018 Winter Olympics in Pyongchang, South Korea, Matt finished the first run of the slalom competition in 12th place but moved up to third after the second run, securing himself the bronze medal.
 He was also part of the Austrian squad which took a silver medal in the team event.